 While not working she can be found spending time with her corgi Oliver.
 She will begin pursuing a Doctor of Nursing Practice in September through Simmons University.

-Amy is a Client Care Manager with Mir who loves helping all populations.
+Amy is a Life Care Manager with Mir who loves helping all populations.
 Amy is continuously seeking to gain more skills and broaden her education.
 Amy has a strong passion for helping clients and their families meet their needs.
 Amy believes that change happens when people of all ages are given the guidance they need to draw on their own strengths and realize their potential to live fulfilling, happy lives.

 Amy provides an environment of compassion and support to help individuals and families overcome obstacles to move forward and thrive to the best of their abilities.
 Amy is very involved with the community as well as is on the Dementia Friendly America Initiative that helps educate communities on ways to become dementia friendly.
 Working together with others in the community, Amy is seeking to ensure that her community and the ones around are equipped to support people living with dementia and their caregivers.